 Cell-free fetal DNA (cffDNA) are circulating fragments of fetal DNA that can be found in maternal blood during pregnancy.
 Detectable as early as seven weeks after gestation, cffDNA fragments are released into the maternal blood circulation by the death of placental cells. cffDNA fragments make up to 13% of cfDNA in maternal blood, which gives clinicians the ability to perform prenatal screening for genetic conditions in a non-invasive manner.

 Why is cfDNA important?

 The advancement of liquid biopsies in oncology and prenatal medicine has demonstrated the importance of cfDNA as a valuable target in the 21st century.
-When it comes to cancer, the discovery of cfDNA with tumour-specific changes opened the door for researchers and clinicians to noninvasively screen the blood of cancer patients for ctDNA.
-Liquid biopsies provide an attractive alternative to surgical biopsies since tumour-derived cfDNA can be collected repeatedly over time, which enables clinicians to monitor the progression of a patient’s cancer.
+When it comes to cancer, the discovery of cfDNA with tumor-specific changes opened the door for researchers and clinicians to noninvasively screen the blood of cancer patients for ctDNA.
+Liquid biopsies provide an attractive alternative to surgical biopsies since tumor-derived cfDNA can be collected repeatedly over time, which enables clinicians to monitor the progression of a patient’s cancer.
 The implications of this discovery continue to impact the resolution of clinical observations during diagnosis or prognosis today.1